 - Wastewater treatment: Factory wastewater is separated into organic or inorganic wastewater, filtered or otherwise treated.
 Then, it is confirmed whether wastewater meets the required standards before being discharged into a nearby river.
 (Factory) - Use of chemical substances: The factory uses natural raw materials.
 During manufacturing processes, it keeps the use of added chemical substances to a minimum, only using catalysts, etc. This helps the company manufacture very safe products.
 (Factory) - Use of agrochemicals: The plantations reduce the use of agrochemicals by using organisms that are effective in pest control (including owls to catch rats, and plants that attract wasps, which are a natural enemy of other insects).
+(Plantations) - Conserving biodiversity: The plantations promote the conservation and reproduction of native barn owls by installing artificial nests at the plantations.
 (Plantations)

-Conserving biodiversity: The plantations promote the conservation and reproduction of native barn owls by installing artificial nests at the plantations.
-(Plantations)

-These are young palm trees, just four or five year old.
+old.
 They will be ready for harvesting when they have grown into mature trees of ten years or older